WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20230517-implementation_plan_mature_copy_change.md

 references of `mature` content to `sensitive` content.
 These changes will be made to the frontend and Django API, both in code and in web-facing copy.
 There should be no design changes or new features as part of this plan, only changes to copy/text itself.
-Field and model names for the API should also be updated when possible, but without the need for database migrations (i.e., using [Django's built-in tools for specifying different underlying names for fields and tables](https://docs.djangoproject.com/en/4.2/ref/models/options/#table-names)).
+The initial approach for this effort was to only update field and model names for the API without the need for database migrations (i.e., using
+[Django's built-in tools for specifying different underlying names for fields and tables](https://docs.djangoproject.com/en/4.2/ref/models/options/#table-names)).
+After some discussion however, we decided that now would be an ideal time to perform the migrations since the process will only become more difficult and take longer as the tables/columns grow.

 ## Expected Outcomes